Non-CDL Service Equipment Elevates Field Maintenance

 The Elliott and Stellar Industries Mini Lube Truck, recently introduced at World of Concrete, is designed for both CDL and non-CDL applications and offers a single-axle solution that can be used on and off the road.

 Available in open or closed body styles, the truck carries four to five oil pumping systems, including systems for used oil, antifreeze, and grease.
-Custom-designed storage cabinets provide ample underbody storage to ensure that operators have all the equipment they need on hand.
+Custom-designed storage cabinets provide underbody storage.

-The unit’s used oil evacuation system allows for rapid oil removal from machinery, while new oil pumping systems are capable of handling thick, viscous oils.
+A used oil evacuation system allows for rapid oil removal from machinery.

 Taylor Pump & Lift manufactures non-CDL lube trucks with product tank options including new oil, waste oil, DEF and coolant, and grease (120-pound barrel).